-Texas' stay at-home order to expire Thursday, businesses to reopen in phases Friday
+Texas' stay-at-home order to expire Thursday, businesses to reopen in phases starting Friday

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.